 Our sales representatives around the world are:

-In the UK, Compass IPS, who represent a host of other superb business book publishers such as Emerald Group and Kogan Page.
-They take our books into key trade accounts, independent bookshops and libraries throughout the UK and Ireland and they have a fabulous team of regional reps who are always happy to work with authors to support local events.
+In the UK and Ireland our sales partners are Compass IPS, who represent a host of other superb business book publishers such as Emerald Group and Kogan Page.
+They take our books into key trade accounts, independent bookshops and libraries and they have a fabulous team of regional reps who are always happy to work with authors to support local events.

 In North America we are distributed by Consortium Book Sales and Distribution (via Global Book Sales), who promote our titles to the US and Canada book trade and library systems.